urban-1/gopipe/README.md

 The following config part defines a task that runs every 10 seconds.
 Usually you would like to update file sources for `InListProc` and `LPMProc` components...
-In such cases the idea is that you have a small shell-script somewhere in your system and you call that (last action should be a `mv` to replace the file).
+In such cases the idea is that you have a small shell-script somewhere in your system that will update your local files.
+Then you need to "invoke" a reload to load the new data in memory:

 ```
 ...